henrysevern/gym_shop/TESTING.md

 - [*] Receive order confirmation
    >Once an order has been made, the user will be shown the checkout success page which informs the user that their order has been processed.
 Email confirmation will also be sent to the user.
 Additionally, if a user has a profile they will be able to see processed order in their order history on their profile.
-   * This user story was not met however users are redirected to a order complete page and are able to view their recent orders

 - [x] Contact GymShop
    >Store users will need to be able to contact GymShop if they have any questions or need help with their order.
 The website has multiple useful links in the footer which outline company policy on returns and refunds, delivery and shipping, and privacy policy as well as an FAQ section.
 These links are full of customer information they may wish to read before making a purchase.
 If store users have any other queries or concerns, there is a contact us section where a form is submitted with a customer message.